-As a student athlete in the sciences, Parrish had to meet the commitments of his athletics team and lab times for various science courses.
+As a former student athlete in the sciences, Parrish had to meet the commitments of his athletics team and lab times for various science courses.

 “It was tough at times, but the tougher it got, the smarter I got.
 The challenge helped me learn how to be successful.
 Science is not something that comes easily – it is lots of repetition,” Parrish said.
 “Through trial and tribulation I became a better student and learned to overcome.”

-As a senior, Parrish advises incoming students not to be afraid to push personal limits.
+Parrish advises incoming students not to be afraid to push personal limits.
 He says the college experience teaches you a lot about life.